 Two reasons:

 Second, bank sweeps don't cross banks.
-If you have surplus GBP at Barclays and a deficit at HSBC, the bank sweep at Barclays will happily deposit your surplus into an overnight instrument while you're drawing down your HSBC facility to cover the shortfall.
-You're earning 5% on one side and paying 8% on the other.
-A system that sees all your accounts — across banks — can identify and eliminate this cross-subsidy before it happens.
+If you have surplus GBP at one bank and a deficit at another, the sweep at the first will happily deposit your surplus into an overnight instrument while you're drawing down a facility elsewhere to cover the shortfall.
+You can end up earning a low rate on one side and paying a higher one on the other.
+A system that sees all your accounts, across banks, can identify and eliminate this cross-subsidy before it happens.

 The difference is visibility